-Most people with too much GH have a noncancerous tumor in their pituitary gland.
-The
+Most people with too much GH have a noncancerous tumor in their pituitary gland that

-tumor also produces GH, and this test helps your healthcare provider find out if you
+produces GH, and this test helps your healthcare provider find out if you have a tumor.

-have a tumor.
-For the test, you are given glucose, which makes your pituitary stop
+For the test, you are given glucose, which makes your pituitary stop making GH, and

 Why do I need this test?